UNIC-Lab/3D-EM-TWIN/README.md

 # 3D-EM Twin

-This repository provides the reference implementation and demo platform for the following paper:
+This repository provides the reference implementation and demo materials for the following paper:

 **3D-EM Twin: High-Fidelity 3D Radio Digital Twin for Low-Altitude Aerial Networking and Operations**
 Honggang Jia, Nan Cheng, Xiucheng Wang, Ruijin Sun, Zhisheng Yin
 School of Telecommunications Engineering, Xidian University

-## 🌐 Online Demo
+## 🎥 Demo

+### Demo Video

+A recorded demo video is provided to illustrate the complete workflow of **3D-EM Twin**, including 3D radio field construction, interactive visualization, and connectivity-aware route planning.

+👉 **Video Link:**
+（请在这里填写 Demo 视频链接，例如 GitHub / Bilibili / YouTube）

+### Live Demo

-An interactive web-based demo is available and can be accessed directly via a browser (no local installation required):
+An interactive web-based live demo is available during presentations or on demand.

-👉 **Demo Link:**
-（请在这里填写你的 Demo 访问链接）
+The live demo is implemented using a Gradio-based dashboard and runs on a GPU-enabled server to support real-time interaction.

+Please contact the authors if you would like to access the live demo.

 The demo allows users to:
 - Explore altitude-dependent 2D radio coverage slices